equinor/ert/docs/reference/configuration/keywords.rst

         to ease the configuration needs for the user.
 Functionality provided with the
         refcase:

-        * summary keys are read from the refcase to enable use of wildcards.

         * extract observed values from the refcase using the :ref:`HISTORY_OBSERVATION <HISTORY_OBSERVATION>` and :ref:`HISTORY_SOURCE <HISTORY_SOURCE>` keys.